Ghost Ranch

-Ghost Ranch is a 21000 acre retreat and education center located close to the village of Abiquiú in Rio Arriba County in north central New Mexico, United States.
-It was the home and studio of Georgia O'Keeffe, as well as the subject of many of her paintings.
+Ghost Ranch is a 21000 acre retreat and education center in Rio Arriba County in north central New Mexico, United States.
+It is about 65 miles northwest of Santa Fe and 14 miles from Abiquiu, the nearest community.
+In the later 20th century, it was the summer home and studio of artist Georgia O'Keeffe, as well as the subject of many of her paintings.
+It often serves as a location for movie production.
+Ghost Ranch is owned by the Presbyterian Church (USA) and leased to and managed by The National Ghost Ranch Foundation, Inc.

-Ghost Ranch is also known for a remarkable concentration of fossils, most notably that of the theropod dinosaur Coelophysis, of which it has been estimated that nearly a thousand individuals have been preserved in a quarry at Ghost Ranch.
+Ghost Ranch is known for a remarkable concentration of fossils, most notably that of the theropod dinosaur Coelophysis, of which it has been estimated that nearly a thousand individuals have been preserved in a quarry at Ghost Ranch.

 History

-Ghost Ranch is part of Piedra Lumbre (Spanish, "Shining Rock"), a 1766 land grant to Pedro Martin Serrano from Charles III of Spain.
-The Rito del Yeso is a stream that meanders through the canyons and gorge, providing a drought-resistant source of water for life to thrive.
+Ghost Ranch is part of Piedra Lumbre (Spanish, "Shining Rock"), a 1766 land grant to Pedro Martin Serrano from King Charles III of Spain.
+The Rito del Yeso is a stream that meanders through the canyons and gorge, providing a drought-resistant source of water.
 In 1976, Ghost Ranch was designated as a National Natural Landmark by the National Park Service.

-The canyon was first inhabited by the Archuleta brothers, cattle rustlers who enjoyed the coverage and invisibility that the canyon provided as well as their ability to see for miles down the valley.
+The canyon was first inhabited in the 1880s by the Archuleta brothers, cattle rustlers who enjoyed the coverage and invisibility that the canyon provided as well as their ability to see for miles down the valley.
 They created two jacal homes and would move stolen cattle throughout the night to Box Canyon.
 By transporting the cattle through streams, footprints would be lost and they could not be tracked.
 Stories of people staying with the Archuleta brothers who had gone missing (and their clothing on the men) circulated around the area.
 One day one of the brothers made a transaction without the other, and claimed he had buried the gold for safety.
 The second brother killed him, and kept his wife and daughter hostage until they admitted to knowing where the gold was hidden.
 Although the mother and daughter feared the rumored spirits of the canyon, they mustered up the courage to sneak away at night through the Chama Valley.
+The Mother and the daughter informed locals about the remaining brother.
 A group of local men then came to the ranch, fighting through their fear, and hanged the remaining brother and his gang from a cottonwood tree that still stands next to one of the casitas on the property.
-Other visitors who stayed in the casita later on noted that they could hear voices of a man and a woman fighting.
+Other visitors who stayed in the casita later on claimed they could hear voices of a man and a woman fighting.
+A descendant of the Archuletas obtained a deed for the property in 1918.
+He sold the ranch in 1921 to an area merchant, who sold it in 1928 to a sheep rancher.